dev-academy-programme/orientation---Archived/4-tools/sublime-text-3/README.md

 Thi last thing on the status bar&mdash;the file type, HTML&mdash;means that Sublime will "syntax highlight" the code in our file, making it easier to read.
 As different languages have different syntaxes, Sublime needs to know what the language is to highlight it properly.

 Note that Sublime also provides line numbers in the "gutter" to the left of the index.html file.
 That's nice, too.
-And there is "case folding", which allows me to fold up sections of code that I don't want to examine right now.
+And there is "case folding", which allows us to fold up sections of code that we don't want to examine right now.
 We can click on those little triangles that appear when we hover over the gutter with the mouse.
 This will expand and collapse sections of code.
 Another reason it is so important to *indent your code properly*.
 We'll be focusing on good syntax, proper naming, and good indentation and use of "whitespace" throughout this course.

 <figure>
   <img src="/images/sublime-collapsed.png" alt="Collapsed sections in Sublime"><br>